indigo-astronomy/indigo/indigo_drivers/focuser_fli/README.md

 indigo_server indigo_focuser_fli

+## Status: Stable

+Driver is developed and tested with:
+FLI PDF Focuser
+FLI Atlas Focuser

 ## NOTES
 ### Requires Kernel Driver (Linux only)
 This INDIGO driver requires Linux kernel driver to work.
 The kernel driver is available for download here: